Blastocyst Culture And Transfer

 • It is recommended to consult a doctor to follow.
 Share any other details or issues you are facing.

-What are the risks in blastocyst culture?
+What are the Risks in Blastocyst Culture?

 Blastocyst culture has some risks associated with the procedure.
 Here are some of them: